dotlang/language/README.md

     {
         :: x>0
     },
-    Stack => IntStack #rename a type inside the module to another name to prevent name clash }
+    IntStack: Stack #use type alias to prevent name clash }
 ```